MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

 ## Examples

-The following code snippets creates simple telemetry trace events for critical-level telemetry event that is scoped to the event publisher.
+The following code snippets create simple telemetry trace events.
+They create a critical-level telemetry event that is scoped to the event publisher.
 For a simple test of this code, add it to the `OnRun` trigger of a codeunit, and then run the codeunit.
-Of course, you can also call the code from other objects, triggers or function.

 **Using a dictionary:**
 ```